Click Here for Our Recommended Antivirus for Your Device

 5. Fault includes various synonyms such as guilt, censure, find fault with, culpability, etc. On the other hand, Failure includes various synonyms such as non-success, omission, non-performance, etc.

-7. An example with the term fault is – John apologized to his friend because he was upset about its fault, which ruined their friendship.
-On the other hand, an example with the term failure is – Otis is sad about Ola’s failure in the school relay race.
+7. An example of the term fault is – John apologized to his friend because he was upset about his fault, which ruined their friendship.
+On the other hand, an example of the term failure is – Otis is sad about Ola’s failure in the school relay race.

 Difference Between Fault and Failure